WindowsLogic-Productions/MorningStar/README.md

-# UltraPort
+# MorningStar
-A C# re-implementation of the LilithPort netplay client.
+A C#.NET re-implementation of the LilithPort netplay client.